dmiales/mediadc/README.md

+## This Repository is Archived

+We are immensely grateful to everyone who has been a part of the Nextcloud MediaDC journey.
+Your contributions and support have been invaluable.

+Unfortunately, we no longer have the capacity to maintain this repository, and it is now in an archived state.
+We need to move forward, and we thank you for your understanding.

 # Nextcloud MediaDC

 ![build](https://github.com/cloud-py-api/mediadc/actions/workflows/create-release-draft.yml/badge.svg)
 [![Publish to Nextcloud app store](https://github.com/cloud-py-api/mediadc/actions/workflows/publish-appstore.yml/badge.svg)](https://github.com/cloud-py-api/mediadc/actions/workflows/publish-appstore.yml)
 [![Test Binaries](https://github.com/cloud-py-api/mediadc/actions/workflows/test-binaries.yml/badge.svg)](https://github.com/cloud-py-api/mediadc/actions/workflows/test-binaries.yml)
 [![Github All Releases](https://img.shields.io/github/downloads/andrey18106/mediadc/total.svg)](https://github.com/cloud-py-api/mediadc/releases)

 **📸📹 Collect photo and video duplicates to save your cloud storage space**